zowe/docs-site/docs/extend/extend-apiml/api-mediation-passtickets.md

 TSS REFRESH
 ```

-### API Services that Register Dynamically into API ML
+### API Services that Register Dynamically into API ML that Provide Authentical information

 API services that support Zowe API Mediation Layer and use dynamic registration to the Discovery Service already provide metadata that enables PassTicket support.